Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

-Instead of being concerned about Artificial Consciousness that would be way easier to fake than to implement we should be afraid of semi-autonomous weapons in the hands of a small group of people holding the majoirity of the planet's wealth.
-And in the count of such weapons we should obviously include every tool that can be used to direct humans attention, manipulate feelings or perceptions and to forge mass opinions.
+Instead of being concerned about Artificial Consciousness that would be way easier to fake than to implement we should be afraid of semi-autonomous weapons in the hands of a small group of people holding most of the planet's wealth.
+And in the count of such weapons we should obviously include every tool that can be used to direct human attention, to manipulate feelings or perceptions and to forge mass opinions.

 # Chapter II: Realising Trustworthy AI